misha-slyusarev/misha-slyusarev.github.io/_posts/2017-02-18-travel-client.md

 - _Convert_ to internal format
 - _Output_ (or save to DB)

-It's probably the most common workflow for applications like this.
-I skipped use of database, though, for sake of simplicity.
-And we will be displaying converted response right in the console.
-In Elixir you can outline the workflow in very clear manner:
+It's probably the most common workflow for API clients like this.
+I skipped the use of database, though, for sake of simplicity.
+And it will be displaying converted response right in the console.
+You can check on some wrappers like [ecto](https://github.com/elixir-ecto/ecto), for example, to make it talk to the database.

+In Elixir you can outline the workflow in very clear manner (`lib/travel_client.ex`):

 {% highlight elixir %}
 def process({from, to, from_date, to_date}) do